mantrajsframework/mantrad/docs/36-mantraconfig-json-file.md

 The content of this property can be:

 * A view of a component as a landing page, in the usual format like : <component name>.<view name>.
-Por instance, "landing.dashboard", rendering the view "dashboard" of a component named as "landing".
+For instance, "landing.dashboard", rendering the view "dashboard" of a component named as "landing".
 * A local redirect, for instance "/landingpage.html", which will render /ui/landingpage.html file as landing page of the site.

 *"GlobalConfig"*